 - If you want to mount your existing Android memory storage directly to your Android emulator Linux, you can do so pretty quickly with the Android-x86.

-- The default debug mode features busybox and will come in handy when locating bugs in your Android apps.
+- The default debugs mode features a busybox and will come in handy when locating bugs in your Android apps.

-However, the project is still in its development phase, and the beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
-Don’t lose excitement though, Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource massive games.
-We suggest you give this fantastic Linux Android emulator a try before settling with any other.
+However, the project is still in its development phase.
+The beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
+Don’t lose excitement, though; Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource-massive games.
+We suggest you try this fantastic Linux Android emulator before settling with any other.

 Highlights of Shashlik

-- Shashlik leverages the OpenGL infrastructure of your Linux system in order to render the graphics, thus leading to a smooth experience when running newer games.
+- Shashlik leverages the OpenGL infrastructure of your Linux system to render the graphics, thus leading to a smooth experience when running newer games.

-- Although usable in most mainstream Linux distros, Shashlik developers recommend you run it on the KDE Plasma environment.
+- Although usable in most mainstream Linux distros, Shashlik developers recommend running it on the KDE Plasma environment.

 Highlights of ARChon